 Sunchokes, also known as Jerusalem Artichokes, have a mixed reputation among gardeners.
-Some claim that they will always feed you, while others would never grow them in a food production garden.
+Some claim they will always feed you, while others would never grow them in a food production garden.

-After growing and using Sunchokes for several years now, it is time for an update.
+After growing and using Sunchokes for several years, it is time for an update.
 Let’s take a closer look at growing and using sunchokes or Jerusalem artichokes, how to make them less gasy, some recipe ideas, and preserving tips.

 What are Sunchokes or Jerusalem Artichokes?